Sheetz gains initial approval for Hilliard site

 A Sheetz gas station, convenience store and restaurant could replace the closed Max & Erma’s restaurant at 4279 Cemetery Road in Hilliard.

-Developers still must present a building plan for the proposed Sheetz, but the Hilliard Planning and Zoning Commission on July 9 approved a conditional-use permit required for the project to advance.
+Developers still must present a building plan for the proposed Sheetz, but the Hilliard Planning and Zoning Commission on July 9 recommended approval of a conditional-use permit required for the project to advance.

 Based on the proceedings, a 6,063-square-foot service station and convenience store is planned for the 1.62-acre site at the southeast corner of Cemetery Road and Parkway Lane.